TheAgentCompany/TheAgentCompany/workspaces/tasks/pm-monitor-new-bug-issues/checkpoints.md

 Check if the OpenHands gitlab repo has been accessed and if the open issues are viewed with the following filters:
 - Label: 'bug'
-- Time range: 24 September 2024 to 24 October 2024
-- Sorted by: priority (descending)

 ## Checkpoint 2 (1pt)